 In addition to the team registration fee of £30.00, teams must pay their full league fees, for the forthcoming season, within one calendar month of notification by the Committee.
 If payment is not received the team will have all points deducted, and awarded to their opponent, from the beginning of the season to the date of payment.

-A player would become eligible to play on receipt of a completed online form and a £20.00 registration fee for adults and £10 for under 18’s.
-Joining a second team costs £10.
+A player would become eligible to play on receipt of a completed online form and receipt of a registration fee.
+There will be a reduced fee for players under the age of 18 and also for players joining a second team.
+The registration fees will be decided by the Committee.

 All teams will be notified by the Executive Committee of their league status after all team registrations have been received.